perymimon/react-anime-manager/README.md

 # Getting Started
 ## What is React-Animation-Manger
-React-Anime-Manager is a hook approach for React that stabilize fast-rate of data changes and bring metadata of the changes to developer, so he has a chance to made appropriate animation on each item according to the phase of the change.
+React-Anime-Manager is a hook approach for React that stabilize fast-rate of data changes and bring metadata of the changes to developer, so he has a chance to made appropriate animation on each item on that data according to the phase of the change ( added, removed, swap ).

 ## Features
 * ☔ Simple to use and understand